guicho271828/CL-CUDD/README.md

 Common Lisp binding to CUDD [![Build Status](https://travis-ci.org/guicho271828/CL-CUDD.svg?branch=master)](https://travis-ci.org/guicho271828/CL-CUDD)
 ===========================

-This is a fork of original CUDD using a modern common lisp convension, CFFI-Grovel and unit testing.
+This is a fork of original CL-CUDD using the modern common lisp convension.

-Supported implementations: SBCL, CCL and ECL.
+* Supported implementations: SBCL, CCL and ECL.

-Requirements: make, curl
+* Requirements: make, curl
+* State of the repository: After some refurbishment, now it loads reliably and all tests pass.
+* TODOs:

 What is BDDs and CUDD?
 -------------

-BDDs (Binary Decision Diagrams) are awesome datastructures that can compactly represent exponentially large number of datasets, as well as allowing the direct computation over the compressed representation (i.e. you do not have to decompress the datastructure in order to conduct addition and multiplication!)
+BDDs (Binary Decision Diagrams) are awesome datastructures that can compactly represent exponentially large number of datasets, as well as allowing the direct computation over the compressed representation, i.e., you do not have to decompress the datastructure for those operations!

 [CUDD](http://vlsi.colorado.edu/~fabio/CUDD/)
 is a famous implementation of BDDs and its relatives: